Nagaraja-Kamatar/pet/README.md

 2. Navigate to the project directory: `cd pet-care-project`
 3. [Add specific installation instructions if any, e.g., install dependencies, configure settings, etc.]

-## Usage
-After installation, follow these instructions to use the project: